 Clean frequently touched areas and surfaces at least hourly with detergent or disinfectant.
 Surfaces used by customers, such as tables and bar counters, must also be cleaned between customers.

-Tips to help ensure social distancing include:
+Tips to help ensure physical distancing include:

-- provide markings on the floor behind payment station at 1.5m intervals to show customers where to stand.
+- Provide markings on the floor behind payment station at 1.5m intervals to show customers where to stand.

-- when necessary, close every second self-service packing/payment station to ensure 1.5m between customers at adjacent stations.
+- When necessary, close every second self-service packing/payment station to ensure 1.5m between customers at adjacent stations.

-- where necessary, provide security to support staff to ensure customers maintain physical distancing requirements.
+- Where necessary, provide security to support staff to ensure customers maintain physical distancing requirements.

 What measures can I take to protect my workforce and customers?